peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 6. Confirm that an email is sent to the websites email address containing the details of the contact form.

 #### Test Notes
-The form validation functioned correclty and prompted the user to complete all required fields with a valid email address.
+The form validation functioned correctly and prompted the user to complete all required fields with a valid email address.
 Clicking the Send button cleared the form and displayed the correct message at the top of the screen.

 The email was sent successfully to the websites email account.
 The submitted form can be seen [here](images/Test016_completed_form.png) and the received